cdgriffith/FastFlix/README.md

 dependant on a FFmpeg version that has been compiled with x265 that has HDR10+ support.
 [BtbN's Windows FFmpeg builds](https://github.com/BtbN/FFmpeg-Builds) have this support as of 10/23/2020 and may require a [manual upgrade](https://github.com/cdgriffith/FastFlix/wiki/Updating-FFmpeg).

+## HLG

+Currently, HLG is broken with FastFlix (will use the wrong color transfers) so please don't rely on it for HLG until [#135](https://github.com/cdgriffith/FastFlix/issues/135) is resolved.

 ## Dolby Vision

 FastFlix does not plan to support Dolby Visions proprietary format, as it requires royalties.